 - 2. (Optional Recommended for advanced users only).
 To use filtering when building the import control list, select the Filter tab.
 The Filter folder appears.
-Select the type of Filter (Workspace/Release or Task), then select the desired items from the list(s) presented. - 3.
-By default the Higher Versions Only toggle box is checked.
+Select the type of Filter (Task or Workspace/Release), then select the desired items from the list(s) presented. - 3.
+By default, the "Higher versions only" toggle box is checked.
 This means that if the version of an object in the source Workspace(s) is lower (earlier) than the version already assigned to the target Workspace, it will not appear in the import control list.
-If you wish to consider earlier version for import, uncheck the toggle box. - 4.
+If you wish to consider earlier versions for import, then uncheck the toggle box. - 4.
+By default, the "Current Release(s) only" toggle box is not checked.
+This means that all differences between the current Workspace configuration and the source Workspace(s) will be considered for import.
+When this toggle box is checked, only those objects in the latest (or filter-selected) Release(s) will be considered for import. - 5.
 Choose the Build button.
 A warning dialog asks if you want to build the list based upon you selection(s).
 Choose the Yes button to build the list.